-All staff should recognise that children are capable of abusing their peers and that safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults and sexting.
+All staff should recognise that children are capable of abusing their peers (including online) and that safeguarding issues can manifest themselves via peer on peer abuse.
+This is most likely to include, but not limited to: bullying (including cyber bullying), sexual harassment and sexual abuse, gender based violence/sexual assaults and consensual and non-consensual sharing of nude and semi-nude images and/or videos.
+Peer on peer abuse can happen both inside and outside of school and online.

-Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
+At Montpelier Primary School sexual harassment and sexual abuse are not tolerated.
+Abuse is abuse and should never be passed off as "banter", "just having a laugh" or "part of growing up" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+At Montpelier Primary School we recognise that that even if there are no reported cases of peer on peer abuse, such abuse may still be taking place and is simply not being reported.
+All staff understand the importance of challenging inappropriate behaviours between peers.
 Different gender issues can be prevalent when dealing with peer on peer abuse.
 This could, for example, include girls being sexually touched/assaulted or boys being subject to initiation-type violence.
+It is more likely that girls will be victims and boys will be perpetrators, but all peer on peer abuse is unacceptable and will be taken seriously.